 Lift the painful hand forward to shoulder level.
 Place the palm of your hand facing upwards.
 Hold the fingertips of the painful hand downward with the opposite hand.
 Then some of the muscles in your forearm will be stretched and you will feel the tension.
 Keep the posture for 15 seconds.

-A: The symptom of tennis elbow occurs outside of the elbow.
-If you have pain on the inside of your elbow, the official name is “humeral medical epicondylitis” and is commonly referred to as “golf elbow.”
+The symptom of tennis elbow occurs outside of the elbow.
+If you have pain on the inside of your elbow, the official name is “lateral humeral epicondylitis” and is commonly referred to as “golf elbow.”
 However, just like tennis elbow, golf elbow does not necessarily only happen to people who play golf.

-In the case of inside pain, the proper stretches or treatment at a medical institution should be different.
+In case of elbow inside pain, the proper stretches or treatment at a medical institution should be different.
 If you are having trouble getting well, please consult with a professional medical institution.

 As steroidal ingredient will weaken the tissue, it is better to get the injection up to three times.
 To determine if your tennis elbow is severe, you should see a professional health care provider.

 In the case of tennis elbow, poultices are rarely effective.
 It is not that it does not work at all, but poultices cannot be a method of healing.
 Especially for patients who have severe cases, it is not expected to be effective.
 We recommend seeing a professional at a medical clinic.